 2. Match the email’s color scheme

-- Have a well-established style guide and visual identity.
-So even when you change color schemes from email to email, your emails still reflect the look of your brand.
+Changing your CTA button color from one email to another is effective when you have a well-established style guide and visual identity.
+Even when you change color schemes from email to email, your emails still reflect the look of your brand.

 How to choose a color scheme

-While color interpretation is highly dependent upon personal experiences, certain generalizations are often made about the psychology of color.
+While color interpretation is highly dependent upon personal experiences, certain generalizations can be made about the psychology of color.
 This Color Emotion Guide from the Logo Company is often cited as a general guide:

-In an analysis from Really Good Emails, though, there was a clear winner when it came to a color used most often for CTA buttons: blue.
+In an analysis from Really Good Emails, there was a clear winner when it came to a color used most often for CTA buttons: blue.

-Still, another important color consideration is the “isolation effect,” which is basically the phenomena that something looks more or less attractive depending on what it’s surrounded by.
+Still another important color consideration is the “isolation effect,” which is basically the idea that something looks more or less attractive depending on what it’s surrounded by.
 When it comes to color, some research has shown that people have a preference for one strong, bold color that stands out more than the rest.

-Total: 2 - Average: 5
+Total: 9 - Average: 1.9